 So where does Facebook fit in with the mobile consumer?
 Right in the middle of it!

-Also consider the sheer volumes of people on Facebook – billions are active daily not only on the desktop but also on mobile devices.
+Also, consider the sheer volume of people on Facebook – billions are active daily not only on the desktop but also on mobile devices.

 Ad Costs and Spend:

 And unlike traditional media such as print magazines or mailers which are incredibly expensive, with Facebook ads you can spend as little as $1 per day.

 Make no mistake, there’s a clear opportunity to win new business and stay ahead of your slower less sophisticated photography competition for those photographers willing to learn how to promote their business using Facebook ads.

 Now on to the more exciting stuff.

 Let’s see how specific and targeted we can get with Facebook ads for photographers.